Revisiting leptonic nonunitarity: A minimal and robust set of constraints

-One of the most robust constraints on row normalization factors can be derived from non-universality constraints in meson and lepton decays.
+One of the most robust constraints on row normalization factors can be derived from non-universality constraints in meson and lepton decays (see Refs~\cite{Antusch:2006vwa,Abada:2013aba,Antusch:2014woa}).
 Here, a ratio of branching ratios of identical processes with a single different flavor of charge lepton is proportional to the ratio of normalization factors.
-For instance, as further discussed in App.~\ref{app:LFU}, one finds the following from LFU measurements of pion decay:
+For instance one finds the following from LFU measurements of pion decay (for a detailed derivation see Appendix~\ref{app:LFU}):